The Beattie Passive system explained:

-Beattie Passive's design methodology details each junction for air tightness and achieves levels as low as 0.50m3/hm2 (@50pa).
+Beattie Passive's design methodology details each junction for air tightness and achieves levels as low as 0.60m3/hm2 (@50pa).

-A U-value is the measurement of heat transfer through a given building, which is particularly important in achieving the desired energy efficiency levels of Passivhaus certification.
-All our walls, floor and roof construction details have been tested and certified by the Passivhaus Institute in Germany.
-The better the insulation, the lower the value.
+A U-value is the measurement of heat transfer through a given building component, which is particularly important in achieving the desired energy efficiency levels of Passivhaus build.
+All our walls, floor and roof construction details have been tested with hot box testing and Passivhaus modelling.
+The lower the value, the better the insulated building.

-Convection looping occurs when warm air from the inside hits the cold air on the outside of a building.
-It rises and convects, pulling more warm air to the outside.
-Causes include: cold bridges between timber studs and at junctions on walls, floors and roofs; gaps between insulation at abutments; poorly fitted insulation in cavities.
+Convection looping occurs when warm air from the inside hits the cold air on the outside of a building, it rises and convects, pulling more warm air to the outside.
+There are three main causes: cold bridges between timber studs and at junctions on walls, floors and roofs; gaps between insulation at abutments; poorly fitted insulation in cavities.

 The negative effect of convection looping can lead to: